Mobile menu toggle

 GIF: D. Griffin Jones/Cult of Mac

-Typing on the keyboard, you may want to add special characters for properly spelling résumé or Cæsar — or to type an em dash. ¿How do you do it?
+When typing on your iPhone keyboard, you might want to add special characters for properly spelling résumé or Cæsar — or to type an em dash. ¿How do you do it?
+It’s easy with this hidden iPhone gesture.
+From the virtual keyboard, tap and hold on a letter to see variations with accents or similar characters.
+(You can use this with certain emoji, too, to see skin-tone variations.)

 5. Reach the top of your iPhone screen with one hand